Six Ways to Reduce Equipment Downtime

 If your business depends on its equipment, you are bound to face downtime from time to time.
 If you’ve ever dealt with it, you know it can be more than frustrating.
 It is very costly, even more so than you might think.
 Every time equipment breaks down there are certain unexpected expenses.
 These include paying workers who are unable to do their jobs, slowing production, losing profit and costly repairs.
 There may also be waste resulting from items that were partly through the manufacturing process and had to be stopped.
 Late delivery fees or loss of customer goodwill if you are not to be able to fill orders on time may also result.

 To avoid these nightmare scenarios, there are precautions you can take.
-Having a CMMS system can help you reduce equipment downtime in many ways.
+Having an equipment management system like a CMMS can help you reduce equipment downtime in many ways.

 Ensuring everyone knows which tasks they are responsible for is one of the most important, but often overlooked keys to avoiding downtime.
 A CMMS system can help with this in a couple of ways.